kaizentm/enhancements/veps/sig-compute/hypervisor-abstraction.md

 ### Capability Registry Model

-The capability registry provides a declarative, structured way to express feature support:
+The capability registry provides a centralized, declarative matrix for expressing feature support.
+Instead of requiring separate files per hypervisor+architecture combination, all capabilities are defined once and hypervisor implementations register their support using a builder pattern:

 ```go
 // Core types in pkg/capabilities/types.go